 Every time Pride Month rolls around, it seems as if every other brand decides to drop some sort of rainbow-themed collection in an attempt to seem relevant.
-Many have been criticized (or at least received eye rolls) for tipping their hats to the LGBTQ+ community for only a single month out of the year.
 If you’re looking to use your purchasing power to support the queer community all 365 days, consider giving your business to one of these LGBTQ-owned fashion labels, which are making and selling everything from jewelry and underwear to suits and T-shirts.

 1. Stuzo Clothing

 This line was started in 2010 by Stoney Michelli and Uzo Ejikeme with the mission to create a space in the fashion world where all are welcome.
 Every design is unisex or gender free, as the brand's site says, “because clothes don’t have any organs last time we checked.”
 Stuzo’s cool, casual pieces have been worn by so-cool-it-hurts celebs like Ruby Rose, Tiffany Haddish and Lena Waithe.